 What is VoIP

-Voice over IP (VoIP) is a technology which enables you to make phone calls over the internet as opposed to using traditional phone lines.
+voice over ip line is a technology which enables you to make phone calls over the internet as opposed to using traditional phone lines.
 Rather than having to worry about long distance charges and other hefty costs, many VoIP services enable you to make cheap phone calls for either pennies on the dollar, or a low flat rate.
-A few other helpful features provided by these services include voicemail, call waiting, call forwarding, a web based control panel, voicemail received as email, and much more.
+A few other helpful features provided by these voice services include voicemail, call waiting, call forwarding, a web based control panel, voicemail received as email, and much more.

 One of the primary requirements for VoIP systems are a high speed internet connection such as Cable, DSL, T1, or even satellite connections.
 Aside from that, you might need an adapter, but that’s about it.